PA-NIHR-CRN/sponsor-engagement-web/packages/qa/README.md

 By default the tests run using the **SponsorEngagement** project
 With the **setup** project always running before it,
 Which sets and stores Authentication states for the Test Users.
-The `BASE_URL` environment variable is populated in the `GlobalSetup.ts` file
+The `E2E_BASE_URL` environment variable should be defined in your .env file
-It is set to run in the Test environment by default

-Should you wish to run the tests in another environment
+Should you wish to run the test in another environment
-Simply change the `BASE_URL` value to the desired environment
+Simply change the `E2E_BASE_URL` value to the desired environment
-**DO NOT ADD, COMMIT OR PUSH THIS CHANGE TO GITHUB**
+Note: some tests require specific content that is currently only available in the `test` environment

+Before executing the tests for the first time
+From within the **packages/qa** project folder, create a `.env` file from the `.env.example` and update its values The test account passwords can be found in the following document: https://docs.google.com/document/d/1J9I1b4hb28rd9vl34Oe7XPCeZqk8yVsyG84KJgXS6k0/edit?pli=1

 To execute the tests
 From the projects root folder
 Run the command
 Or
 From the **packages/qa** project folder
 Run the command `npx playwright test`